 For all of these reasons I strongly oppose Warrington Borough Council's Preferred Development Plan.
 I believe that most of Warrington's Green Belt could be preserved by scaling back on the planned housing and employment numbers and better use of Brown Field sites.
-This massive increase in the size of the town is neither necessary nor wanted and I hope that the Council listens to the views of its residents who will be directly affected by these plans.
+This massive increase in the size of the town is neither necessary nor wanted and I hope that the Council listens to the views of its residents who will be directly affected by these plans as well as recent Government guidance on housing levels.